 - Flat Slab Floor System

-The figure above shows a flat slab floor system in which the slab is supported on columns directly without any beams.
+The figure above shows a flat slab floor system in which the slab is supported directly on columns without any intervening beams.
 This type of floor system is generally preferred for large-span office complexes, commercial buildings, and garages, where headroom is less.

 The figure above shows a typical grid floor system comprising beams spaced at short intervals running in perpendicular directions and supporting a thin slab.
-This type of roof is generally used for large conference hall and commercial buildings that requires column-free space.
+This type of roof is generally used for large conference halls and commercial buildings that require column-free space.
 The grid floor is supported on solid walls or columns at regular intervals.

 - Multistorey Vertical Framing System

-The figure shows the multistorey vertical frame comprising columns, beams, and slabs forming a three-dimensional structure.
-The gravity loads are transmitted from the slab to beams which in turn transfer the loads to columns and dually to the foundations.
-The rigid column and beam frame can resist floral loads due to wind.
+The figure shows a multistory vertical frame comprising columns, beams, and slabs, forming a three-dimensional structure.
+The gravity loads are transmitted from the slab to the beams, which in turn transfer the loads to the columns and ultimately to the foundations.
+The rigid column and beam frame can resist lateral loads due to wind.

 - Shear Wall System

-This system consists of solid concrete walls covering the full height of the building.
+This system features solid concrete walls that cover the entire height of the building.
 Generally, the shear wall box is located in the lift/ staircase regions.
 Sometimes the shear walls are located as Exterior or interior walls placed along the transverse direction of the tall building to resist lateral loads due to wind.

 Design Codes